Catherine Zeta-Jones: Other ventures

 Aside from acting, Zeta-Jones supports various charities and causes.
 She is a patron of Swansea's Longfields Day Centre for the disabled, and has made sizeable donations to the centre.
 In 2001, she auctioned an outfit she wore in The Mask of Zorro (1998) to raise funds for AIDS patients in Africa.
 In 2005, she became the ambassador of the National Society for the Prevention of Cruelty to Children charity, and launched the Full Stop appeal in Wales to raise awareness on child abuse.
 She has also given her support to other charitable organisations for children such as the International Centre for Missing & Exploited Children and the Noah's Ark Appeal, among others.
 Zeta-Jones is also the founding host for A Fine Romance, an annual charitable program that helps raise funds for the Motion Picture & Television Fund, and is one of the members of the Cinema for Peace Foundation.

 Zeta-Jones briefly dabbled with a singing career in the early 1990s.
-In 1992, she provided her voice to the character of actress Jean Simmons in Jeff Wayne's musical retelling of Spartacus, entitled Jeff Wayne's Musical Version of Spartacus.
+In 1992, she provided her voice to the character of Palene in Jeff Wayne's musical retelling of Spartacus, entitled Jeff Wayne's Musical Version of Spartacus.
 Three years later, she released her first single, "In the Arms of Love", on Wayne's Wow!
 Records.
-She later sang "True Love Ways", a duet with David Essex in 1994.
+She sang "True Love Ways", a duet with David Essex, in 1994.

 Zeta-Jones has featured as an advertising spokeswoman for several brands and products.
 She was named the global ambassador for the cosmetics company Elizabeth Arden, Inc. in 2002.
 Also that year, she was signed on by the phone company T-Mobile for an estimated $10 million per year, making her the highest-paid celebrity endorser at the time.
 In 2017, Zeta-Jones launched her own line of home decoration products named Casa Zeta-Jones.
 Also that year, she featured in a theatrical production of The Children's Monologues, in which she performed a monologue as a mathematically inclined young girl.
 The event raised funds for Dramatic Need, a charity that helps African children pursue a career in the arts.